Supreme Court Questions Fresh SLP Filing After Withdrawal Without Leave, Refers Matter To Larger Bench

 WhatsApp

-New Delhi, July 29: The Supreme Court has recently challenged the view that filing a fresh Special Leave Petition (SLP) remains an option if an SLP was previously dismissed through a non-speaking order or withdrawal without leave.
+New Delhi, July 29: The Supreme Court has recently challenged the view that filing a fresh Special Leave Petition (SLP).
+This remains an option if an SLP was previously dismissed through a non-speaking order or withdrawal without leave.
 This view had been previously taken by a Division Bench in the case of S. Narahari And Ors. v.
 S.R.
 Kumar And Ors.

 “A party having withdrawn the proceedings before a competent Court and not having obtained leave of such Court to file a fresh proceeding ought not to be permitted to have a second bite at the cherry,” the Bench remarked.